Urpagin/slpcli/README.md

+> [!IMPORTANT]
+> I've made a major breakthrough just now!
+To fix the infamous `mc.hypixel.net` not working bug!
+Dear reader, let me a few hours and I shall come back with a program that's actually useful!!!!

 # slpcli

 A simple C++ tool to query the SLP (Status List Ping) of a Minecraft Notchian (Java Edition) server.